byu5/mentor-profile/README.md

 Profile web-page for business mentor

-/// refer to this website when you design "Project Section" https://www.khoadesign.com/

-/// Version 2: Please create a new webpage and add v2 in the end.
-I just wanted to compare both two websites and see which is better. (maybe try with another branch)

-/// work experience and education - form 2021 to 2018

-/// google analytics (just connect with it if it's possible)

-/// make content and texts show smoothly (Slowly comes up when we move the mouse)
+/// For "Project Section" design and makin content and texts show smoothly on the page: https://www.khoadesign.com/

+/// Connecting Google analytics to the website (instructions): https://support.google.com/analytics/answer/1008015?hl=en Account needed